Procedures

 Failed to download policy agent

-If that’s the case, please request a new version of the setup.sh script from Entrust support as this is a bug found during testing.
-You can also just disable the HSM settings in the Key Management Vault and that will resolve the issue.
+If that is the case, disable the HSM settings in Key Management Vault to resolve the issue.
 If you selected to use the HSM (enable_hsm set to yes), then the HSM settings in the Key Management Vault must be enabled.

 Entrust Cryptographic Security Platform Key Management Vault client setup on second Oracle database server node (standby)